ANJI1026/product-admin-dashboard/README.md

 ### AI Assistance

-AI assistance was used during development for implementation guidance, debugging, code review, and identifying edge cases such as request race conditions, responsive layouts, protected routes, and DummyJSON mutation behavior.
+AI was used as a development aid for understanding implementation approaches, debugging issues, improving UI details, and reviewing parts of the code.
+I tested, understood, and adapted the suggestions while building the application.